ansible/ansible/docs/docsite/rst/scenario_guides/vmware_scenarios/vmware_inventory_vm_attributes.rst

 instanceUuid (str, optional)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-    VirtualCenter-specific 128-bit UUID of a virtual machine, represented as a hexademical string.
+    VirtualCenter-specific 128-bit UUID of a virtual machine, represented as a hexadecimal string.
 This identifier is used by VirtualCenter to uniquely identify all virtual machine instances, including those that may share the same SMBIOS UUID.

 npivNodeWorldWideName (long, optional)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^